veilm/veilm.github.io/content/articles/scripture.md

 read the documentation later and tweak it to sound more natural to me.
 Still, if you know of a more easily decipherable engine, let me know.

-The last thing I want to note in regards to this spelling deck is a script I made called ["spell_add"](https://gist.github.com/michaelskyba/a0dacf6f07bcf6b6d4f83015569bae01) (a very creative name).
+The last thing I want to note in regard to this spelling deck is a script I made called ["spell_add"](https://gist.github.com/michaelskyba/a0dacf6f07bcf6b6d4f83015569bae01) (a very creative name).
 This script makes it more convenient to add a new word to the spelling deck.
 It's another example of something easy to do when your